kalepadot/epicodus-CR6-Doctor/README.md

 * User should be able to enter a name and recieve a list of Doctors fitting that input
     * Input: Smith
     * Output: We've found your Doctor
-* Each listed Doctor should include: first name, last name, address, phone number, website and whether or not the doctor is accepting new patients.
+* Each listed Doctor should include: first name, last name, phone number, website and whether or not the doctor is accepting new patients.
     * Input: Smith
-    * Output: Dr. John Smith, 555-5555, drsmith.com, Dr. Smith is currently accepting patients.
+    * Output: Dr. John Smith, 555-5555, drsmith.com, Dr. Smith is currently accepting patients, Specialty: Physical-Therapy.
 * If the API call results in an error, the application should return a notification that states what the error is.
-    *
-    *
+    * Input: hello or ''  '' :
+    * Output: No results avaliable, please make a correct input.
 * If the query response doesn't meet the search criteria, the application should return a notification that states that no doctors meet the criteria.
     * Input: Padot
-    * Output: We're sorry, there are no doctors with that name in the Portland Area.
+    * Output: No results avaliable given current input, please try again.
+* If an area of the doctors profile is undefined, application will replace undefined with no results.
+    * Input: Dr.Smith
+    * Output: Dr. Smith, 555-5555, website: NO RESULTS, accepting new patients: true, Specialty: NO RESULTS.